 The Midwest Morris Ale is committed to providing a safe experience for all attendees.
 To make that happen, we need everyone to treat others respectfully and agree to the listed expectations.
-These expectations apply while at the Ale site and while on tour.
+These expectations apply while attending the Midwest Morris Ale, including at the Ale site, traveling to or from tour sites, while on tour, and/or participating in Ale-organized activities during the event.

 ●Be conscious of the need for consent.